Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 That’s not the outcome I want for you.

-Nor is the problem solved.
-Supplements are great initially when you’re inflamed, you’re anxious or battling in some way they are not something to take blindly forever.
-Some experts suggest long-term on unmonitored use – is not advantageous.
+Supplements are great initially when you’re inflamed, you’re anxious or battling in some way, they are not however something to take blindly ‘forever.’
+Some experts in fact suggest long-term constant, unmonitored use – is not advantageous and are potentially harmful.
 Make sure you have a read of our How Can I Improve Methylation? blog.

 So back to the methylation steps.